-Having a strong publication record is a key factor in obtaining promotions and tenure in engineering, medicine, and science.
-Yet persistent gender stereotypes and bias in these fields can make it difficult for women to find the time, funding, and institutional support needed to publish their research.
-AAUW’s Research Publication Grant in Engineering, Medicine, and Science helps women overcome these barriers by providing them with funding for research projects that will culminate in scholarly publications.
+Having a strong publication record is a key to receiving promotions and tenure in engineering, medicine and science.
+Yet persistent gender stereotypes and bias in these fields can make it difficult for women to find the time and institutional support needed to publish their research.
+These grants help women overcome these barriers by funding research projects that will culminate in scholarly publications.

-Grants are open to women scholars conducting basic research in engineering, medicine, or the physical or biological sciences and who have a doctorate degree in one of those fields.
+They are open to women scholars conducting basic research in engineering, medicine or the physical or biological sciences and who have a doctorate degree in one of those fields.
 The grantee must publish their research in a scholarly publication and be listed as a primary author.

-- The grantee must plan to publish this research in a scholarly scientific publication within six months of the end of the grant year and be listed as the sole author, senior author, first author, or an author of equivalent significance.
+- The grantee must plan to have this research accepted to a scholarly scientific publication within six months of the end of the grant year and be listed as the sole author, senior author, first author, or author of equivalent significance.